Coooder-Crypto/WhatToBuild-test/README.md

-# 🚀 Awesome Ideas Collection
+# 🚀 WhatToBuild

-Welcome to the **Awesome Ideas Collection**!
+Welcome to the **WhatToBuild**!
 This is a place to share, discuss, and collaborate on innovative ideas.
 Feel free to submit your own idea or contribute to existing ones.

 ## 📝 How to Submit an Idea